chef/chef-workstation/www/content/workstation/install_workstation.md

 "Headless" systems are configured to operate without a monitor (the "head") keyboard, and mouse.
 They are usually controlled over a network connection.

-To install Chef Workstation on a headless Windows system, exclude the Chef Workstation App from auto-starting on login, use the following command in Windows PowerShell or `cmd.exe`.
+To install Chef Workstation on a headless Windows system, exclude the Chef Workstation App from auto-starting on login by using the following command in Windows PowerShell or `cmd.exe`.
 Replace `MsiPath` with the path of the downloaded Chef Workstation installer.